What can I do as a parent to fight childhood obesity?

 And if you're yet to embark on this journey, worry not!
 Today marks a fresh opportunity to begin.
 The clock doesn't tick against you; it invites you to start anew.

 Childhood obesity, unfortunately, paints a common canvas, affecting around 19.3% of children in the United States.
-For a deeper dive into the perils of obesity and being overweight, I invite you to explore my other articles: https://www.whyheartsmatter.com/post/why-you-can-t-give-up-trying-to-lose-weight
+For a deeper dive into the perils of obesity and being overweight, I invite you to explore my other articles: Why You Can't Give Up Trying to Lose Weight.

 Interestingly, the scales of obesity seem tipped by parental influence.
 If one parent is obese, a child's chances of following suit rise by 50%.
 When both parents grapple with obesity, the likelihood surges to 80%.
 While genetics play a part, the power of environmental factors to reshape this narrative is undeniable.

-For a clearer understanding of weight-for-height ranges among children aged 5 to 19, I encourage you to refer to this informative chart: https://www.who.int/toolkits/growth-reference-data-for-5to19-years/indicators/bmi-for-age
+For a clearer understanding of weight-for-height ranges among children aged 5 to 19, I encourage you to refer to this informative chart: WHO Growth Reference Data for 5 to 19 Years.

 Empowering actions lie within your grasp: